rachelkhoriander/rachelkhoriander.github.io/index.md

 # Authenticating with GitHub

 Welcome to the first of a series of tutorials on using the GitHub API.
-In this tutorial, we will learn how to use GitHub's API to authenticate users to your own website, as demonstrated through a simple PHP application.
+In this tutorial, you will learn how to use GitHub's API to authenticate users to your own website, as demonstrated through a simple PHP application.

 Benefits of using GitHub to authenticate include: